‘He understood me’: Death of China’s former premier sparks mourning – and a way to air frustration with Xi era | KRDO

 (CNN) — The sudden death of China’s former Premier Li Keqiang has spurred an outpouring of grief and mourning across the country.
 But for many, it also appears to offer a rare opening to air pent-up discontent with top leader Xi Jinping and the direction he has taken the country.

-Li, who served as Xi’s nominal second-in-command for a decade until March this year, died of a sudden heart attack Friday in Shanghai, according to state media.
-He was 68.
+Li, who served as Xi’s nominal second-in-command for a decade until March this year, died of a sudden heart attack at age 68 last week in Shanghai, according to state media.
+He was cremated in Beijing on Thursday after a brief farewell ceremony attended by top officials.

 His death, just months after his retirement, shocked the Chinese public.
 Tributes have flooded the country’s tightly controlled internet, while a sea of yellow and white bouquets left in makeshift memorials have sprung up outside his childhood residence and other places connected to his past.